admissions: Application Requirements

 Applicants may include an optional addendum with the application to highlight, for example, diversity or to address any issues not included in the personal statement.
 The personal statement, résumé and any addenda must be uploaded to the LSAC website as part of the online application.

 Credential Assembly Service (CAS) Report

-LSAC will consolidate each applicant's LSAT score(s), undergraduate transcripts and letters of recommendation into a single CAS Report which is sent to each law school indicated by the applicant.
+LSAC will consolidate each applicant's Law School Admission Test (LSAT) score(s), post-secondary transcripts and letters of recommendation into a single CAS Report which is sent to each law school indicated by the applicant.

 - LSAT Score - All applicants seeking admission to the JD Program must take the LSAT, which is administered by LSAC several times each year.
 The Admissions Committee prefers to consider LSAT scores that are less than three years old, and under no circumstances will the Committee consider a score more than five years old.
 Read more about the LSAT.

 - Transcripts - Upon registering with LSAC, all applicants must request that their undergraduate (and any graduate) transcripts be sent directly to LSAC for inclusion in the CAS Report.
-Read more about requesting transcripts.
+Read more about requesting transcripts from LSAC.